Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 At the Aquarium

-Aquarists carefully monitor the water temperature in the leafy seadragons’ Aquarium habitat.
-The temperature is shifted up or down depending on the season of the year but always stays somewhere between 13 to 19o C (55 to 67o F).
+Aquarists carefully monitor the water temperature in the leafy seadragons’ Aquarium habitat in the Tropical Pacific Gallery.
+The temperature is shifted up or down depending on the season of the year, but always stays somewhere between 13 to 19o C (55 to 67o F).
 Our seadragons are now fed frozen and cultured mysid shrimp, but it has taken some time to convince them that frozen are as good as fresh.

 The scaleless body of seadragons is covered is covered in hard bony plates.
 They have a small head with a long, thin pipe-like snout and a tail that is about half their total length.
 Elaborate leaf-like appendages protrude from the head, body, and tail.
 They have transparent dorsal and pectoral fins that are small and have a very fine appearance but they have lost their caudal and pelvic fins.
 They have long sharp spines on each bony plate that may be used defensively.